tronsmit/python-gedcom/README.md

 # Then run methods on `gedcom` ... :)
 ```

+## Quirk Handling

+Some genealogical websites like MyHeritage and Ancestry produce GEDCOM files that are somewhat out of spec.
+This module aims to handle these quirks.
+Specifically that includes:

+- Ignoring BOM control characters
+- Multi-line fields that don't use CONC or CONT

 ## History

 This module was originally based on a GEDCOM parser written by